-Motivated by a multidisciplinary background, my research centers on developing mathematical models to understand/monitor/control dynamic systems at the intersection of operations, marketing, and engineering.
-Recently, I have been interested in energy markets and sustainable storage/battery operations.
+My research focuses on developing mathematical models at the intersection of operations, marketing, and engineering.
+More recently, I have become interested in sustainable operations, with particular emphasis on energy markets and battery storage systems.

 I have several working experiences that shaped my lifetime goals.
 I co-founded and led a start-up for blind masseurs (ChamSonGil Cooperative), which recently opened its 12th branch in South Korea.
 I also worked at SK Telecom for over a year as a full-time marketer, managing more than 40 retail stores in Seoul, South Korea.